PacoReinaCampo/MPSoC-DV/quality/tex/leadership/chapters/chapter2.md

 2. **Commitment to Requirements and Improvement**: Including a commitment to satisfy applicable requirements and to continual improvement of the QMS.
 3. **Framework for Objectives**: Providing a framework for setting quality objectives.

-## Communicating the Quality Policy
+## COMMUNICATING THE QUALITY POLICY

 Once established, the quality policy must be communicated effectively.
 This includes: